iszczesniak/ggl/interface/index.md

 refer to such a vertex or an edge somehow.
 Therefore we need a *descriptor*.
 The descriptor should allow us access properties of a vertex.

+# Descriptor: standalone or dependent?

+A descriptor of a vertex (or an edge) can be standalone or dependent.

+Standalone: you can get a vertex (or an edge) object without using the graph object.
+For instance, a descriptor can be a pointer to a vertex object, and so we don't need the graph object.

+Dependent: you can get a vertex (or an edge) object, but you have to know the graph object.
+For instance, if a vertex descriptor is an unsigned integer, than you need the graph object to locate the vertex object.